mizchi/tsx-source-jump/README.md

 # tsx-source-jump

-Jump to source code of created elements on vscode.
+Jump from the HTML element to the source code of the generator.

 ![](https://gyazo.com/c37613f60f53d43e9701ebc6d4c97922.gif)